NYCIST/macadmin-tools/README.md

 - **[cachecheck](https://github.com/krypted/cachecheck)**: Extension attribute to check which Caching Server a Mac is using.
 - **[jamf2snipe](https://github.com/ParadoxGuitarist/jamf2snipe)**: Python script for syncing Macs from a Jamf Pro instance to a [Snipe-IT](https://snipeitapp.com/) asset management instance.
-- **[Spruce](https://github.com/jssimporter/Spruce)**: Python script for identifing unused packages, scripts, and policies on a Jamf Pro Server and optionally remove them.
+- **[Spruce](https://github.com/jssimporter/Spruce)**: Python script for identifying unused packages, scripts, and policies on a Jamf Pro Server and optionally remove them.
 Can also run a number of device reports as well.

 ### Munki